Second Saturday of each month (except September)

 Sept 16, Oct 14, Nov 11 & Dec 9

 Guild Room, South Campus

-The summer meeting of this monthly group facilitated by the Rev. David Hett looks at the work of Bishop John Shelby Spong and his friends that engages and enlarges Christian concepts to fit 21st century understandings.
+The fall meetings of this monthly group facilitated by the Rev. David Hett looks at the work of Bishop John Shelby Spong and his friends that engages and enlarges Christian concepts to fit 21st-century understandings.

 If you missed earlier discussions you are welcome to attend.
 The columns, in document form, will be emailed to participants.
 You are also welcome to make a donation at the door to support the Burkhart Center programs.

 Contact Christy at CCaine@FCchurch.com, or (614) 488-0681, ext.
 219.